miqdadfwz/eslint-plugin-loadable-component/README.md

 ## Usage

-> Node: This plugin doesn't have "recommended" rule set at the moment.
+> Note: This plugin doesn't have "recommended" rule set at the moment.
 We are currently still considering of the right rules to be the recommended default set.
-Pleae make sure to enable rules based on your needs.
+Please make sure to enable rules based on your needs.

 To get started, add `loadable-component` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: